dennislwm/docker-ssl-wordpress-script/README.md

 2. Edit init-letsencrypt.sh
 	- Replace "yourdomain.com" with domain (1 instance)
-	- Insert your email between quoation marks where asked (normally line 11) (Optional but recommended)
+	- Insert your email between quoation marks where asked (normally line 11) (Optional but recommended) If you ENTERED an email, please see note below!
 3. Edit nginx/conf.d/default.conf
 	- Replace "yourdomain.com"with domain (4 instances)
 5. Add user to wordpress group and execute script (copy and paste next 5 lines)